OpenTechSchool/python-flask/index.md

 * [Form Submission](core/form-submission.html) - Receiving and processing the form.
 * [Data Structures](core/data.html) - Storing our emails and displaying dynamic lists in web pages.

+Want to compare your code?
+You can browse the code examples directly on GitHub [here](https://github.com/OpenTechSchool/python-flask-code).
+We've organised it by section.
+You can see the source code for the final example [here](https://github.com/OpenTechSchool/python-flask-code/tree/master/core/data).

 # Extra fun stuff

 Of course the core workshop can't cover everything.
 But we've prepared these extra topics to guide you with things you might be interested in.
 You can pick-and-choose whichever ones you want, they are all independent of each other.